 Eating a nutritious, balanced diet doesn’t mean doing a rigorous 6-day juice cleanse or avoiding the foods you love in favor of an unsatisfying garden salad.
 It just means listening to your body and eating in moderation.
 Try to consume as many wholefoods – plus fresh fruit and vegetables – as you can, and cut back on processed goods, sugar and caffeine.
 That doesn’t mean you can’t indulge in chocolate cake – you can!
 Just make sure you’re balancing it all out – and you’ll feel more productive, energized and invigorated.

 Try to fit in regular exercise.
 Working up a bit of a sweat will help to reduce stress levels and improve your overall health.
-Try to find an activity you enjoy – a daily walk along the beach, a pilates class, or even jumping on the trampoline with the kids for 10 minutes a day.
+Try to find an activity you enjoy – a daily walk, a dance class, or even jumping on the trampoline with the kids for 10 minutes a day.

-All hail the healing power of water.
-Drinking 8 glasses of water a day can enhance cognitive function for a more alert, productive you, it can support digestion, kidney function and detoxification, and it also works wonders for your skin.
+All hail the power of water.
+Drinking 8 glasses of water a day may help enhance cognitive function for a more alert, productive you, it may support digestion, and it also works wonders for your skin.

 Spending quality time with people whose company you genuinely enjoy not only makes you happier – it can help you live longer, too!
-Studies at Brigham Young University in Utah have shown that fostering strong relationships with friends, family, neighbors, and colleagues can improve our lifespans by 50 percent.
-Pretty impressive, huh?
+Studies have shown that fostering strong relationships with friends, family, neighbors, and colleagues can improve our lifespan.

 If you’re kind to others, the universe will be kind right back to you.
 Evidence shows that helping others is actually beneficial for your own mental health and wellbeing.
 It helps reduce stress, improves your emotional wellbeing and even benefits your physical health.
 And remember, a good deed is a good deed – no matter how small it may seem.